 The Terms of Reference and responsibilities of RIM Committees also vary widely.
-In some MDAs the Terms of Reference are very brief, while at the other end, there are RIM Committees with very detailed and extensive Terms of Reference.
+In some MDAs the Terms of Reference are very brief, while there are other RIM Committees with a very detailed and extensive Terms of Reference.
 It is important that core responsibilities are captured regardless of length.

-• Infrequent meetings of or defunct RIM Committees across MDAs
+Infrequent meetings of or defunct RIM Committees across MDAs